 Irritable bowel syndrome is a common digestive complaint.
 Nutritional therapist Kerry offers up a breakfast which may help sufferers and explains how a few key ingredients can help...

 It is unclear why IBS affects some people and not others.
 While symptoms vary, they usually include diarrhoea, constipation and bloating.
 Common triggers include stress or disruption to the good bacteria in your gut.

 Some sufferers can manage their symptoms with diet and lifestyle changes, which include eating at regular times and cutting back on coffee, tea and alcohol.
 It's also a good idea to replace roughage like bran with gentler, soluble forms of fibre found in bananas, apples, pears, oats, rye and barley.
 This may help to alleviate bloating and regulate bowel movements.

-An example of a great breakfast for IBS sufferers is Good Food's Apple & linseed porridge, due to some key ingredients.
+An example of a beneficial breakfast for IBS sufferers is our Apple & linseed porridge, which thanks to some key ingredients may help ease symptoms.